esamaaninka/ESP32-OTA-test/README.md

 Notes:
 - after build, browse to the ESP32 webpage http://192.168.1.110/update and load the firmware.bin from project C:\Users\ett18304\Documents\coding\ESP32-OTA-test\ESP32-OTA-test\.pio\build\esp32doit-devkit-v1\firmware.bin
+Note! with McUbuntu the hidden folders not visible with the browser upload.

+WLAN Newtwork  currently only Pajaranta

 My Generic Notes about ESP32 development.